• Skip to primary navigation

 • Cook for 7 minutes and then flip them.

-The internal temp of the thickest part of the thigh should be at least 165° checked with a meat thermometer.
+• Cook until the internal temp of the thickest part of the thigh is at least 165°F when checked with a meat thermometer.
+We prefer them to be around 175℉ for best texture.

 • Once they are done, remove from grill and allow to sit for 5-10 minutes before serving.